-Twice if you soil them frequently.
-Cleaning your carpet too often can hurt your carpet and shorten it’s life-span.
-One of the problems that we come across is when homeowners clean their carpet themselves and leave behind a terrible residue in the carpet.
-This is especially true when using certain name brand carpet spot removers.
+Twice if you soil them frequently, cleaning your carpet too often can hurt your carpet and shorten it’s life-span.
+One of the problems that we encounter is when homeowners clean their carpet themselves and leave behind a terrible residue in the carpet.
+It is especially true when using specific branded carpet spot removers.

 These products leave a residue that temporarily leaves the spot looking good and giving you a false sense of satisfaction for a job well done.
-However, within a few weeks or even days, the spot is replaced with a grayish-blackish spot the continues to collect more dirt as the spot has traffic over it.
-When these spots are rinsed out, it leaves a residue that is worse than the original spot.
+However, within a few weeks or even days, the stain is replaced with a greyish-blackish spot the continues to collect more dirt as the spot has traffic over it.
+When you rinse those spot, it leaves a residue that is worse than the original.
 One other item to note, keep in mind before you start spilling things on that stain – you may do more damage and end up costing yourself more money than if you just simply called a professional.

-Blot with a white paper towel to remove as much of the blood stain that you can.
-Next, neutralize by spraying the stain with a solution of 1/2 cup cool water and 1 Tbsp. of clear ammonia. (do not wet backing!)
+Blot with a white paper towel to remove as much of the bloodstain that you can.
+Next, neutralise by spraying the stain with a solution of 1/2 cup lukewarm water and 1 Tbsp. of clear ammonia. (do not wet backing!)
 Blot to remove excess moisture. (use a white

-paper towel for blotting) Then spray on a solution made with 1 qt. cool water and 1/4 tsp. of dish detergent. (not containing bleach or lanolin) Joy or Dawn are good.
+paper towel for blotting) Then spray on a solution made with 1 cup lukewarm water and 1/4 tsp. of dish detergent. (not containing bleach or lanolin) Joy or Dawn is good.
 Blotting to work the solution into the area.
-Continue if you see the spot being removed.
-Now, use a spray bottle filled with cool water to rinse.
+Now, use a spray bottle filled with fresh water to rinse.
 Then apply a ‘pad’ of paper towels and place a brick or heavy book on top to absorb the moisture.
-If all of the stain does not come out, moisten the ends of the fabric with 3 percent hydrogen peroxide.
+If all of the stains do not come out, moisten the fabric’s ends with 3 per cent hydrogen peroxide.
 Let stand for 1 hour.
-Blot and repeat until carpet is stain free.
+Blot and repeat until the carpet is stain free.
 Repeat the brick to absorb moisture.

 Candle Wax Removal from Carpet